 COVID-19 SCREENING, ATTENDANCE AND OPERATIONAL RESPONSE

 Adventure Missoula adopted these COVID-19 update recommendations to operate in a manner that protects the safety and health of fly-fishing guides, rafting guides, horseback riding, our families, clients, and reduces the possible transmission of COVID-19 to the general public.
-Adventure Missoula will continue to follow and respect directives from the MT Governor’s office relating to when guides and outfitters are permitted to offer guiding services.
+Adventure Missoula will continue to follow and respect directives from the MT Governor’s office relating to guides and outfitters.
 These guidelines are offered as best management practices for guides and outfitters to follow.

-Montana will begin reopening from the current Stay-at-Home directives under a phased approach.
-Beginning June 1st we are opening rafting and fishing at Stage 2.
-Horseback riding begins May 15th.
 Outfitting is permitted with Montana residents as well as non-residents.
-Please visit State of Montana page to read the entire directive.
+Please visit State of Montana page to read the entire directives.

 What sanitary precautions is Adventure Missoula taking during trips?

 We wanted to give you an update below on the status of our procedures during the current COVID-19 (coronavirus) situation.
-The official MT State website has current updated information on Montana’s reopening staged plan and recommendations for residents and visitors.
+The official MT State website has current updated information on Montana’s recommendations for residents and visitors.

 Our company will continue to do our part to keep a healthy, clean, environment for staff and clients in the management and mitigation of the pandemic and into future seasons from now on in the post covid19 world.

 Many of our trips take place in open-air nature, where space, wind, sun, heat, and fresh air all work in our favor in terms of reducing the risk of contagion from Coronavirus.
 On our rafting and fishing adventures, we have always had hygiene procedures in place that follow best-practices via the Outfitters Association and NRS, including: